![]() |

 All in all, it's a great album if you want to go crazy with your metal head friends.
 But even for the most extreme prog metal fans this will be difficult to digest, there's not much to get one's foot in the door.
 And forget the slightest notion of any classic prog fan trying to enjoy this.
 I feel a three out of five star rating is the best rating for it.

-The music is technical death metal.
-It´s very brutal but actually melodic as well in glimpses.
+The music style featured on the album is technical death metal.
+Itīs both pretty brutal and melodic at the same time.
 The guitar riffs are sharp and fast with lots of precise and technically complex drumming to go along.
-The vocals are mostly deep brutal growls ( a few higher pitched too) but there are occasional clean/ vocoder vocals which is great for the variation on the album.
+The vocals are mostly deep brutal growls (a few higher pitched screams too) but there are occasional clean/vocoder vocals featured too which is great for the variation of the album.
 One of my favorite features on the album are the many melodic guitar solos though.
-Very skillfully executed and an oasis of beauty in the midst of brutal death metal.
+Very skillfully executed and an oasis of beauty in the midst of the brutal fast-paced and busy death metal.
+The vocoder parts provide the music with some futuristic/sci-fi sounding atmospheric moments which are another part of the music providing it with variation.

 The Faceless plays a brand of technical death metal that reaches the complexity of giants in the genre such as Cynic and Atheist while adding a few elements of deathcore and metalcore.
 The vocals are very brutal as one would expect and the music is no less brutal.
 But there are melodic elements that appear in glimpses every now and then.
 Derek Rydquist's vocals are very much in the realm of metalcore and death growls, but guitarist Michael Keene adds some variety with a few clean vocals and the use of a vocoder.
 The music itself however is absolutely flooring.
 These guys have some serious chops, and hearing the brief bass riff and arpeggio guitars in the intro of The Ancient Covenant really helped seal the deal for me.
 Each song feels like it's composed of hundreds of riffs, and each one is almost as mind-blowing as the ones that come after it.